 - Beam distance is below average

-You can even use other brand rechargeables but the internal charger in the headlamp won’t work with them.
+You can even use other brand rechargeables but the internal charger won’t work with them.
 The batteries it comes with have a 1000mAh capacity but will only give you a below-average hour or so at the high setting.

 The micro-USB charging port means you can connect your solar panel or power bank to charge it up again.
 We like the 3 level power meter that gives you a good idea of how much battery life you’ve got left in the tank.